 US Patent 9,336,186

 Filed: October 10, 2013

 Methods and apparatus related to sentence compression.
-Some implementations are generally directed toward generating a corpus of extractive compressions and associated sentences based on a set of headline, sentence pairs from documents.
+Some implementations are generally directed toward generating a corpus of extractive compressions and associated sentences based on a set of headlines, sentence pairs from documents.
 Some implementations are generally directed toward utilizing a corpus of sentences and associated sentence compressions in training a supervised compression system.
 Some implementations are generally directed toward determining a compression of a sentence based on edge weights for edges of the sentence that are determined based on weights of features associated with the edges.

 The patent doesn’t mention featured snippets, but it does mention paraphrasing sentences in a data store of titles and sentences from a news source:

-I had hoped to find more that discussed how this algorithm might be used in the generation of featured snippets, but it didn’t provide many details on that aspect of how these algorithms might be used.
-It does appear to be based on natural language processing. and I went looking at Google whitepapers to see if I could find more.
+I had hoped to find more than discussed how this algorithm might be used in the generation of featured snippets, but it didn’t provide many details on that aspect of how these algorithms might be used.
+It does appear to be based on natural language processing.
+And I went looking at Google whitepapers to see if I could find more.
 I found a paper that looked related.
 On a Research at Google page for the paper Overcoming the Lack of Parallel Data in Sentence Compression they tell us is “A subset of the described data (10,000 sentence & extracted headlines pairs, with source URL and annotations) is available for download.”